 Yes, we will be hiring additional staff members to solely focus on keeping camp clean.
 High touch areas will be sanitized several times a day.
 Additionally, over 30 hand sanitizing stations will be spread out around each camp.

-Where can I learn more about the NH guidance and what Camp Mi-Te-Na is doing to keep campers safe this summer?
+Where can I learn more about the NH guidance and what Camp Mi-Te-Na and Camp Foss is doing to keep campers safe this summer?